 Conveniently, they find a significant section of pull quotes from satisfied customer testimonials.
 “They sound happy,” your visitor thinks.

 Then they notice your “Free Resources” page.
-They watch videos, download useful infographics and e-books.
+They watch videos and download useful infographics and e-books.

 They read your call to action.
 “This is EXACTLY who I need!” they exclaim – excited to work with you.

 You’ve won them over.
 Your content convinced them you’re the best.
 They share your content with friends on social media conversations.

 For leading content providers, this happens every day.
 It can happen to you, too.

-The best content creators develop content and use compelling storytelling to captivate readers and sell their message—to explain problems and solutions through relatable narrative.
+The best content creators develop content and use compelling storytelling to captivate readers and sell their message—to explain problems and solutions through a relatable narrative.
 (They also remember to use analogies, humor, and emotion to make their stories memorable.)

 So tell a few stories.
 But don’t get lost in the weeds – you’re not writing War and Peace.
 You still have to get to the point.